-Australia's best home design was celebrated over the weekend with the announcement of the winners of the Houses 2022 awards.
-For the first time a single project, Autumn House, won in four categories.
+Australia's best home design was celebrated over the weekend with the announcement of the winners of the 2022 Houses Awards.
+For the first time, a single project, Autumn House, won in four categories.

 Winner of Alteration and addition of houses over 200m2